GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

   r (s_t) = alpha e^(-beta w(s_t))
 $

-*Starting positions.*
+*Source positions.*
 As previously mentioned, computing a #acr("WER") map is computationally intensive.
 Also, a map needs to be computed for each possible source position.
-The final formulation for the environment involves 12 possible starting positions deterministically  spread across the room.
+The final formulation for the environment involves #n-source-pos-value possible starting positions deterministically spread across the room.
 #draft[This is a trade off between computational cost for caching the WER maps and the diversity/difficulty of the environment.]

 #include "figures/source_positions/fig.typ"